Thursday, July 24, 2014

 By Jose Alberto Hermosillo

-How soon we can see foreign movies playing in America?
+How soon can we see foreign movies playing in America?
 We will be watching them after they premiere in festivals and create enough buzz and press coverage to motivate people to go out and watch them.

 Some of the films produced overseas have not reached a distribution deal yet, such as: "The Return," "The Invisible Boy," "The Future," "Miss Violence," "The Age of Innocence," "Ban Ban," "Ich und Kaminski," "Memories of the Sword," "Eden," "The Attorney," "A Second Chance," "Paraiso," "Run," "Workers," "El Ardor," "The Early Years," "Güeros," "Dual," "The Pilgrim: The Best Story of Paulo Coelho," "Shirley, Visions of Reality," "Man in Love," and many more…